 In an ode to everyone’s favourite walking, talking, asylum-seeking teddy bear, Paddington, it’s been claimed that the humble marmalade sandwich is the ‘ultimate breakfast’ for runners taking on the London Marathon – according to a Macmillan Cancer Support dietitian.

 The simple recipe comprising two 50g slices of white bread, 15g of butter and 30g of the bittersweet conserve is the perfect pre-race fuel for the sell-out 26.2 mile event, explains the charity’s nutrition expert Adele Hug.

-She is issuing the advice today as 800 of the charity’s runners prepare to take to the streets of the capital for the Virgin Money London Marathon in less than a month’s time, to raise money for Macmillan Cancer Support.
+She is issuing the advice today as countless runners prepare to take to the streets of the capital for the Virgin Money London Marathon in April, to raise money for Macmillan Cancer Support.